ref-finance/guide/README.md

 ### Community project

-Ref Finance is built as one of the core projects in the Defi Ecosystem on NEAR Protocol.Its  main objective is to bring together many core components of Defi, namely: Decentralized Exchange \(DEX\), Lending Protocol, a synthetic asset issuer etc,... into a single, synchronous Defi Platform.
+Ref Finance is built as one of the core projects in the Defi Ecosystem on NEAR Protocol.
+Its main objective is to bring together many core components of Defi, namely: Decentralized Exchange \(DEX\), Lending Protocol, a synthetic asset issuer etc,... into a single, synchronous Defi Platform.

 Ref is first and foremost a community project.
 A [DAO](https://v2.sputnik.fund/#/ref-finance.sputnik-dao.near) has been created to allow the community to direct the project.
 The DAO will be responsible for managing the treasury initially, and shortly thereafter, managing upgrades of the protocol.